trackitward/.github/profile/README.md

 ### Student Login

-When clicking "login" from the landing page, students are prompted to this:
+When clicking "login" from the landing page, students are prompted to this page:

 ![Login Page](https://github.com/trackitward/.github/blob/main/profile/images/login.png)

-Students can input their student number (Mary Ward student number) and password (students can choose their own password) in order to login to Trackit.
+Students can input their student number (Mary Ward student number) and password (students can choose their password) to login to Trackit.

 ![Student Login](https://github.com/trackitward/.github/blob/main/profile/images/login%20page%20with%20creds.png)

 ### The Unit Tracker

 The main feature of the application, the unit tracker, is similar to the unit tracker found in the agenda.
 On the first column on the left, students can see the courses they are enrolled in.
-Each column afterwards is the units.
+Each column afterwards are the units.
 Students can see the number of units they have completed in each course.

 ![Unit Tracker](https://github.com/trackitward/.github/blob/main/profile/images/unit%20tracker%20example.png)

 ### How to Generate a Unit Submission Code

 By clicking on the course and unit of choice, students will be prompted to the following:

 ![Unit Submission](https://github.com/trackitward/.github/blob/main/profile/images/unit%20submission%20example.png)